impredicative/podgenai/README.md

 ## Approach
 For a given topic, the high-level reference approach is:

-* The choice of voice is selected using the LLM.
+* The voice is selected using the LLM from three choices.
 * A list of applicable subtopics are listed using the LLM.
 * Concurrently for each subtopic, the corresponding text and speech are generated using the LLM and TTS respectively.
 * The speech files are concatenated using `ffmpeg`.

 ## Samples
 These generated podcasts can be downloaded from [Jumpshare](https://jumpshare.com/file-sharing/mp3).
-As a reminder, the voice is auto-selected by the LLM from one of three choices.
+As a reminder, the voice is selected by the LLM.

 * Default voice:
   * [New York City](https://jmp.sh/PCNVwdJ4) (2024-03-30)